EmmaLiTsai/recoverKBTDR/README.md

 			   useful to include.
 This file also includes an extra function (zoc_big_drift) to help zoc records that have extreme drift in depth = 0 such that zoc was usually difficult.

- - dive_tidy_functions.R -- contains organized production code that can be broken up into six main steps:
+ - dive_tidy_functions.R -- contains organized production code that can be broken up into five main steps:

-    (1) Re-centering and fixing misalignment: this mainly focuses on tidying the trace and time_dots csv files after image processing steps in ImageJ.
-This code also aims to center the scan.
-Since this code is mainly related to image processing, I moved code for this step to the read_trace.R file, and fixing misalignment code to centering_functions.R file.
-  (2-3) Transform coordinates: this aims to remove the arc in these data and also transform the x axis into time
+  (1-2) Transform coordinates: this aims to remove the arc in these data and also transform the x axis into time
 	  using the timing dots.
-    (4) Creating a regular time series using linear interpolation.
+    (3) Creating a regular time series using linear interpolation.
 This helps with records that are discontinuous which makes future dive analysis challenging.
-    (5) Transform y axis to depth: this step will transform interpolated y values to psi using the psi calibration at the end of the trace, and transform these psi values to depth.
+    (4) Transform y axis to depth: this step will transform interpolated y values to psi using the psi calibration at the end of the trace, and transform these psi values to depth.
-    (6) Smoothing: this step smooths these data to simplify the trace.
+    (5) Smoothing: this step smooths these data to simplify the trace.
 This is needed to help remove noise and extract the main trace from the thickness of the line, and for future dive analysis.

   - fast_recovery.R  -- contains a non-essentail wrapper function that uses an argument file to pass trace-specific